peterjandre/legal-summarizer/README.md

    uvicorn main:app --reload
    ```

-6. The backend will be available at http://localhost:8000
+6. The backend will be available at the URL specified in your environment variables

 ## Deployment